I am responsible for teaching, research and curriculum development, with emphasis on engineering education and, more broadly, STEM education.

 extracting conceptual categories from student written responses and using that data to build

-statistical models of students’ understanding and application of those concepts in biology, geology and chemistry.
+statistical models of students’ understanding and application of those concepts in biology, chemistry and statistics.

 - EEES: Engaging Early Engineering Students to Expand Numbers of Degree Recipients